smart-data-lake/smart-data-lake/docs/Troubleshooting.md

 `winutils.exe - System Error The code execution cannot proceed because MSVCR100.dll was not found.
 Reinstalling the program may fix this problem.`
 Other errors are also possible:
 - Similar error message when double clicking on winutils.exe (Popup)
-- Errors when providing a path to the configuraiton instead of a single configuration file
+- Errors when providing a path to the configuration instead of a single configuration file
 - ExitCodeException exitCode=-1073741515 when executing SDL even though everything ran without errors

 Solution: